How to Perform a Website Checkup

 At least every six months, it is essential to give your website a thorough review.
 Try looking at it from the perspective of a new user and future customer.
-Use the following as guidelines to help you as you search through the pages of your website.
+Use the following guidelines to help you as you search through the pages of your website.
 Take notes as you look so you can be sure to address any issues you come across.
 Here are a few things you should pay particular attention to as you examine your site.

 1. Is your website mobile-friendly?

-2. Is your site content up-to-date?
+2. Is your site content up to date?

 Make sure your site users are seeing recent and relevant information when they visit your website.

-3. Is your website design still fresh?
+3. Is your website design still trendy?

 As with all design trends, website designs are constantly changing and evolving.
 Every year it’s essential to look at them with a critical eye to ensure your customers are still getting something appealing.
 Also, be sure that the design looks great on mobile.
 What looks good on the desktop doesn’t always transfer to mobile well without a responsive design.
 Check your competitors often.
 Do they offer something your website is lacking?

-4. Are you using Google Analytics?
+4. Are you using web analytics?

-5. Are you using Schema Markup?
+5. Are you using schema markup?

 Schema markup is an aspect of search engine optimization that pulls information in data groups, so the correct and most helpful information is relayed to the user.
 This is created in the back-end code of your website and can affect website ranking.